Medical School Admissions

 • Be a U.S citizen/U.S. permanent resident (latter must submit documentation of status during application process).
 This requirement still applies to Canadian university students.

-All candidates for admission to NEOMED as M1 students, regardless of pathway, are required to have successfully completed (C – or better) the following prerequisite courses prior to matriculation:
+All candidates for admission to NEOMED as M.D. students are required to have successfully completed (C – or better) the following prerequisite courses prior to matriculation:

-• Two semesters of Organic Chemistry and Labs
+• Two semesters of Organic Chemistry and one lab

 • One semester of Biochemistry

-Entering M1 students, regardless of pathway, may benefit from the recommended courses below (determined by surveying students and faculty):
+Entering students, regardless of plan, may benefit from the recommended courses below (determined by surveying students and faculty):

 • Anatomy